grant/Mine-CSE490/README.md

 Mine-CSE490
 ===========

-The web app for CSE 490
+The web app for CSE 490.
+Contains a simple demo of how a user would be able to view and create advertisements.

 ##How to start
 1. ```sh start.sh```